 Naturally, Science will object -- their claim will be that "those were bad men!".
 Ah, but now that Science holds dominance over Religion and Philosophy, how is one to know the "bad"?
 Did not Science provide the tools for these "bad men" to carry out their progroms?
 Did not Scientists and Engineers willingly take part in the creation and the operation of the means of control, death and destruction of millions?
 How can one grasp the levers of great power, glory in the grasping, yet claim no responsibility when that power is used for evil?
 The rulership of Science cares not for values and meaning -- indeed, it washes it's hands of them like Pontius Pilate.
 "We only followed orders"!

 Human appetites are insatiable.
-The higher appetite for true higher knowledge and wisdom is replaced with an all too natural appetite to worship the physical, but the physical speaks only to the physical and the physical part of man clearly dies.
+The higher appetite for true higher knowledge and wisdom is replaced with an all too natural appetite to worship the physical, but the physical speaks only to the physical and the spiritual part of man becomes insane, drug addled, suicidal.
 Idolatry is still idolatry even if the physical worship consists of theories, data, experiments, models and such.
 The worship of the physical is still the same -- still Pagan, and no different at all from a little stone statue.
 Converting the tool of Science into a god is simple idolatry.

 As Earnest Becker puts it in "Denial Of Death".

 Nature's values are bodily values, human values are mental values, and though they take the loftiest flights they are built upon excrement, impossible without it, always brought back to it.
 As Montaigne put it, on the highest throne in the world man sits on his arse.
 If we push the observation even further and say men sit... over a warm and fuming pile of their own excrement - the joke is no longer funny.
 The tragedy of man's dualism... becomes too real.
 The anus and its incomprehensible, repulsive product represents... the fate... of all that is physical: decay and death.The solution for the scientific idolater becomes ignoring the spiritual deadness and impending doom of their existence with an overly cheery distracted whistle by the graveyard, or SOME sort of tranquilization.
-From actual drugs to yoga to medication to any possible form of screen to keep that supposedly murdered spiritual part from clawing it's way back to consciousness!
-Often, just calling those who still worship more than shit a name or two will suffice!
+From actual drugs to video game distraction to sex to any possible form of screen to keep that supposedly murdered spiritual part from clawing it's way back to consciousness!
+Often, just calling those who still worship more than shit a name or two helps salve the wounded spirit.

 I am reminded again of one of my favorite books ...
 "Ideas Have Consequences", from which comes this quote on how man became convinced to worship matter vs transcendence: